 The members of the English department at St Paul’s form a diverse group but we share a profound love of literature and a passionate belief in its power to help human beings to understand the world, the past, other people and themselves.

 We are unapologetically literary in our focus and we believe that students of all ages and backgrounds can respond to, and be delighted by, the works of the great writers in English from all periods and all parts of the globe.
-From September 2021, we will be following the Eduqas A Level in English Literature, an exciting and challenging course which will allow students to explore many of their own literary interests across the whole range of periods and genres.
-Current set texts include Paradise Lost, Hamlet, The Duchess of Malfi, A Streetcar Named Desire and poetry by Thomas Hardy, TS Eliot, Ted Hughes and Sylvia Plath, but the nature of the course allows students to study a diversity of texts by writers from different periods as well as styles and traditions.
+We follow the Eduqas A Level in English Literature, an exciting and challenging course which will allow students to explore many of their own literary interests across the whole range of periods and genres.
+Current set texts include Paradise Lost, Antony and Cleopatra, The Duchess of Malfi, A Streetcar Named Desire and poetry by Ted Hughes and Sylvia Plath, but the nature of the course allows students to study a diversity of texts by writers from different periods as well as styles and traditions.
 The coursework component is an independently-researched extended essay on two novels of the student’s choice, one of which must be published since 2000, ensuring that students are engaging with literature of the present as well as the past.
 Discussion is the cornerstone of English lessons.
 We encourage students to explore a range of interpretations and approaches to literature and to find their own voice as readers and critics.

-Paulinas are encouraged to enter essay competitions such as the Peterhouse College Campion Prize, the Newnham College Woolf Prize and the EMagazine Close Reading Competition.
+Paulinas are encouraged to enter essay competitions such as the Trinity College Gould Prize, the Queens’ College Estelle Prize, the Newnham College Woolf Prize and the EMagazine Close Reading Competition, amongst others.
 Paulinas have won prizes in all of these competitions in recent years.
 Paulinas are equally encouraged to enter local and national writing competitions such as the Tower Poetry competition and the Foyle’s Young Poets, often with great success.
 Recently a Paulina was accepted onto the Royal Court Theatre’s Introduction to Playwriting course.

 Every year a group of students spend a week on a residential creative writing course led by published poets.